 Principal Investigator

 Bridget Ostrem is a pediatric neurologist and neuroscientist.
 She completed her M.D. and Ph.D. at UCSF in the laboratory of Arnold Kriegstein, residency in Pediatric Neurology in the Partners Neurology Program in Boston, Massachusetts, and fellowship in Women's Neurology at Brigham and Women's Hospital.
-She also completed a postdoctoral fellowship in the laboratory of Paola Arlotta at Harvard.
 Bridget is the recipient of an NIH Director's New Innovator Award.
-She also takes care of babies, children, adolescents, and young adults with neurological problems in the clinic and in the hospital at UCSF.
+She takes care of babies, children, adolescents, and young adults with neurological problems in the clinic and in the hospital at UCSF.
 Bridget enjoys running, cooking, and spending time at Ocean Beach and in Golden Gate Park with her partner and two children.

 Audrey Hernando earned a B.S. in Biology from Sonoma State University.
-She supports ongoing clinical research focused on pediatric neurological disorders, including a Phase 3 clinical trial evaluating a novel therapeutic for pediatric patients with Angelman syndrome.
+She supports ongoing clinical research focused on pediatric neurological disorders, including the first interventional trial for white matter injury of prematurity (WRAP) and ASPIRE, a phase 3 clinical trial evaluating a novel therapeutic for pediatric patients with Angelman syndrome.
 She is passionate about working with patients and families to advance research that improves quality of life and treatment options.
 Outside of work, she enjoys pilates, dance and discovering new bakeries.

 Thanussh is from Broomfield, Colorado, and earned a B.A. in Cognitive Science and Molecular & Cell Biology: Neurobiology from the University of California, Berkeley.
 As an undergraduate, he conducted his honors thesis in the Mucke Lab at UCSF’s Gladstone Institute, where he studied the role of cortical interneurons in epilepsy.
 His academic interests include surgery, pediatric and neonatal healthcare, and neuroscience.
 Outside of academics, Thanussh enjoys hiking, camping, and exploring the outdoors.